inab/beacon-ui-proxy/README.md

-# Beacon Proxy for UI app
+# Beacon Proxy for Frontend UI App

 This is a **simple web proxy** that allows you to access the  [Beacon Network OMOP API](https://unicas.imib.es/beacon-network-omop/api) from your browser or web applications **without CORS problems**.